Netdata provides distributed monitoring.

 For each Netdata installation (each

-machine_guid) the registry keeps track of the different URLs it is accessed.
+machine_guid) the registry keeps track of the different URLs it has accessed.

 persons: i.e. the web browsers accessing the Netdata installations (a random GUID generated by the registry the first time it sees a new web browser; we call this person_guid)